Shakespeare's Influence on the English Language [Updated]

 Genre: tragedy

 Hamlet is one of the world's most famous revenge stories.
-It's about a Danish prince who struggles with both the death of his father and with his mother, who married his uncle and the next king, Claudius.
+It's about a Danish prince who wants revenge against his uncle, who has murdered his father, taken the throne and married his mother.

 Hamlet has many great lines, such as: